Amazastrophic/Sage-Towers/README.md

 Sage Towers is a free, community driven, metaverse experiment that's focused on verified NFT ownership, web3, and realtime multiplayer interactions.
 Our grand goal is to open up as much of our core work as we can to help create the utimate Metaverse that no one can stop!

-The first-person sandbox we designed with Unity allows users to quickly and easily build grand towers for a stringhold in the wild metaverse!
-Relax safely in a place built with frens and memes, or maybe adventure with frens into the wilderness fighting Elementals in a harsh survival world?

 Please join our [Discord](https://discord.gg/sagetowers) to start your journy into some of the most prestigious Realms of the metaverses.

 # How we are diffrent